shashitechno/moodle-tool_coursesearch/README.txt

 Step 1:-  ==== Installing Cleantheme that renders the search results ====

+Here is two options either you may replace/copy your exisiting theme renderer with the one found in search_cleantheme OR you may install cleantheme.

+replacing /copying the rederer file to your theme.

+1. Copy renderer.php file from search_cleantheme replace it with your theme's renerer file.

+2. Standard moodle theme doesn't have any renderer file so you may simply copy this to your theme directory.

+3. Rename renderer class name acording to your theme name.

+for example if you are using theme 'clean'. then rename the class names to 'theme_clean_core_renderer' & 'theme_clean_core_course_renderer'.

+OR you may either use search_cleantheme.
+This is also based on cleantheme.

 1. Download the cleantheme from here (https://github.com/shashirepo/moodle-theme_cleantheme)

 2. Extract the theme folder. and put it under moodle installation theme directory.